13 Days Lhasa to Everest Basecamp Trek

 Overview of Trekking Lhasa - Everest Base Camp

-Following exploration Lhasa, we will drive through some of the marvellous landscapes and we will visit key stunning sights in the southwest and central Tibet.
-For example, the Yamdrok Lake, the Karo La Glacier, and the Pelkhor Chode Monastery in Gyantse, which is one of the oldest towns in central Tibet.
+Following exploration Lhasa, we will drive through some of the marvelous landscapes and we will visit key stunning sights in the southwest and central Tibet.
+For example, Yamdrok Lake, the Karo La Glacier, and the Pelkhor Chode Monastery in Gyantse, which is one of the oldest towns in central Tibet.
 Next, we will go to Shigatse, Tibet’s second-largest city and home to the largest Buddhist monastery of Tashi Lhunpo.
 After Shigatse, the overland drive will provide amazing views of the world’s highest mountain range.
-The trekking that begins from Shelkar onward to the Everest Base Camp provides a great combination of tranquillity, sightseeing, and physical challenge.
+The trekking that begins from Shelkar onward to the Everest Basecamp provides a great combination of tranquillity, sightseeing, and physical challenge.
 You will accomplish 70 km of the trek in 4 days.

 For more information about this 13-day journey, which includes a 4-day trek from Shelkar to Everest Base Camp please send an email to email@example.com

 Tour Map of Trekking Lhasa - Everest Base Camp

 Detailed Itinerary of Trekking Lhasa - Everest Base Camp

 Day 1: Arrive in Lhasa Elevation 3590 meters